Nhanbildet/Portfolio/Projets/Football_Betting_Analyst/Readme.md

 A simple home-betting strategy, when supported by data, can outperform random betting and produce positive returns.

-This approach is closer to quantitative investing than gambling: probability modelling, margin analysis and long-run simulation.

 🛠️ Methodology
 Data Processing

-Python (Pandas, NumPy) for data cleaning, merging and standardisation

-SQL for transformations and filtering
+Python (Pandas, NumPy) for data cleaning, merging and standardisation.SQL for transformations and filtering.Visualisation: Power BI for dashboarding

-Feature engineering: upset rate, bookmaker margin, home/away win rates

-Long-term simulation (profit accumulation per team)

-Visualisation

-Power BI for dashboarding

 Multi-page report: bookmakers comparison, league profile, team profile and profitability simulation